t04glovern/aws-greener-grass/.blog/greengrass-secure-tunnel/README.md

 ![AWS IoT Secure Tunneling Architecture](img/aws-secure-tunnel-architecture.png)

-1. Device uses pre-allocated x509 certificates with specific permissions to subscribe to the amazon managed `tunnels/notify` topic.
+1. Device uses x509 certificates with specific permissions to subscribe to the amazon managed `tunnels/notify` topic.
 2. Tunnel is opened either using the GUI or CLI. device name defined to target specific device.
     * Device receives destination access token from its subscription to the `tunnels/notify` topic
 3. [localproxy](https://github.com/aws-samples/aws-iot-securetunneling-localproxy) runs in destination mode using the access token it received from the topic.